davepinch/pinchy.cc/collections/_fragments/especially-if-their-dancing-is-synchronized.md

 ---
-title: "Especially if their dancing is synchronized."
+title: "especially if their dancing is synchronized"
 date: 2018-04-02
 tags:
   - Fragment